 Students in the German Language and Culture track generally begin their study of German at Franklin & Marshall.
 The focus of this track is the development of upper-intermediate to advanced German language proficiency, along with knowledge of German culture and a critical understanding of the German-speaking world.
 A major in German Language and Culture consists of nine courses from the point of placement, including at least two 400-level courses and GER 450.
 A minor in German Language and Culture consists of six course credits in German from the point of placement.

 The German Studies track combines German department courses with courses in English on topics related to German culture.
 These may be approved Franklin & Marshall courses or courses taken in an off-campus program.
 Students in this track develop intermediate German language proficiency and a critical understanding of the German-speaking world from multiple disciplinary perspectives.
 A major in German Studies consists of nine courses from the point of placement and must include GER 301, 302, and 450.
 A minor in German Studies consists of six course credits from the point of placement, including up to two approved German Studies courses in English.
 A German First Year Seminar may be counted toward the German Studies major or minor.
-Approved Franklin & Marshall German Studies courses include HIS 355, MUS 231, PHI 317, and PHI 319.
+Approved Franklin & Marshall German Studies courses include ART 335, HIS 355, MUS 231, PHI 317, and PHI 319.